GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Sometimes we do get taken by surprise.
-For example, when the Internet came along, we had it as a fifth or sixth priority.
+> ### Documenting is very, very hard; it’s time-consuming.
+To do it right, you’ve got to do it like programming.
+You’ve got to deconstruct it, put it together in nice ways, rewrite it when it’s wrong.
+People don’t do that.
 >
-> ~ *Bill Gates*
+> ~ *Ken Thompson*

 ---
 ## 🏎 Quick Facts